iterative/ldb-resources/documentation/tutorial.md

 # Sample LDB workflow

-LDB is an MLOps tool that indexes the existing immutable storage for data files and allows for easy construction of datasets based on metadata queries.
-These datasets are meant to be used for model training, and are usually further updated based on the model performance (Data-driven AI loop).
+LDB is an MLOps tool that indexes the existing immutable storage for data files and annotations for easy construction of datasets based on metadata queries.
+These datasets are meant to be used for model training, and are periodically updated based on the model performance (Data-driven AI loop).

-A good example for the data-driven AI task can be derived from the [2021 competition](https://https-deeplearning-ai.github.io/data-centric-comp/) by [DeepLearning.AI](http://deeplearning.AI) to train a ResNet50 model to recognize hand-written roman numerals:
+One good example for the data-driven AI task can be derived from the [2021 competition](https://https-deeplearning-ai.github.io/data-centric-comp/) by [DeepLearning.AI](http://deeplearning.AI) to train a ResNet50 model to recognize hand-written roman numerals:

 ![roman numerals dataset, courtesy DeepLearning.AI](/images/numerals-deeplearningAI.png)

 A starter set of ~3,000 labeled training images is provided in competition, and contestants are free to add more (up to 10,000 images) to score on a leaderboard.
 The task aims at demonstrating how performance improvements can be achieved with managing data alone.
+In this tutorial, we are going to walk through the typical data management tasks using LDB.

-To get the optimal performance on a sufficiently expressive deep learning network, one generally needs to overcome the following data-specific challenges:
+To get the optimal performance out of expressive deep learning network like ResNet, one needs to solve the following data-specific challenges:

 * Cleanse data objects.
-Remove duplicates, irrelevant, or excessively noisy samples.
+Remove duplicate, irrelevant, or excessively noisy samples from training and validation sets.
 * Clean annotations.
 Make sure annotations match the content of data samples.
 * Enrich the initial sample set.
 Find ways to obtain more data from the real world.
 * Introduce augmentations to teach the network about data variations.
-* Add effective synthetic samples (teacher-student, GAN, etc.) to cover any remaining data gaps.
+* Add effective synthetic samples (derived from the teacher-student, generative networks, etc.) to cover any remaining data gaps.

-At the level of organization, all these tasks can be reduced to manipulating the membership information in (possibly overlapping) collections – such as original data samples, auxiliary samples, synthesized samples, transformed samples, and so on.
+At the level of organization, all these tasks can be reduced to manipulating the membership information in (possibly overlapping) collections – such as the original data samples, auxiliary samples, synthesized samples, augmented samples, and so on.

-LDB simplifies dataset manipulation and version tracking by indexing unique data objects, constructing the datasets by querying object metadata, and versioning the results.

 To demonstrate a sample data-driven workflow in LDB, let us begin with holding starter data for the DeepLearningAI challenge.
 Assuming it is hosted at `gs://iterative/roman-numerals/` let us create a dataset called `"numerals"`: